 Kim, Blood Recipient

-Kim needed a bone marrow transplant to treat the disorder, but until a viable match could be found, she immediately began to receive blood transfusions to keep her blood cell count up.
-For her dad, Bill, a regular blood donor, the experience allowed him to see the difference each and every donation makes.
+Kim needed a bone marrow transplant to treat the disorder, but until a viable match could be found, she started receiving blood transfusions to keep her blood cell count up.
+She would require daily transfusions for two months.

-As things return to normal for the Short family, Bill remains grateful to the blood donors who gave selflessly to help his daughter.
-He continues to give himself, even trying to recruit new donors.
+Bill remains grateful to the blood donors who gave selflessly and helped save his daughter’s life.
+He continues to donate himself, and encourages others to donate blood as well.

 “My donations are part of my crusade to help replace what was used to help Kim,” Bill explains.
 “Before Kim got sick, I always donated when I could.
 But now I don’t miss my appointments, I move everything else out of the way to make it a priority.
 It’s that important.
 I want to be sure that the next time something like this happens that blood will be there for someone else to use.”

 Bill Short speaks on behalf of Nebraska Community Blood Bank (NCBB) and Community Health Charities of Nebraska (CHC-NE) to encourage employees to designate financial donations to NCBB and other premier health charities through corporate giving campaigns.
 CHC-NE partners with health charities to raise charitable contributions in the workplace and to build strong relationships between health charities to better serve Nebraskans.
 If you’d like to have Bill speak to your organization or to learn more about supporting the mission of CHC-NE, please contact Erica Busta at email@example.com or 402-486-9412 or visit www.chcne.org.